 CONFERENCES: A TIMELY & EFFECTIVE SOLUTION

-As this article notes, there’s a demonstrable need for New Mexicans to significantly expand its awareness and decisive action on ACEs, as it is the state with some of the poorest predicted outcomes in the country among those impacted by them.
+As this article notes, there’s a demonstrable need for New Mexicans to significantly expand their awareness and decisive action on ACEs, as it is the state with some of the poorest predicted outcomes in the country among those impacted by them.
 “In New Mexico, 18 percent of our children suffer from three or more ACEs, according to a report released earlier this year by Child Trends.
 The national ACEs rate is 11 percent.”
 In addition, “the state’s behavioral health care system was dismantled over false charges of Medicaid fraud and has yet to recover” (James Jimenez).”
-Increasing awareness and underscoring the need for committed collaboration spearheaded by the government establishment are essential first steps to fostering prevention and decreasing the prevalence of ACEs, in New Mexico and nationwide.
+Increasing awareness and underscoring the need for committed collaboration spearheaded by the government establishment are essential first steps to fostering prevention and decreasing the prevalence of ACEs in New Mexico and nationwide.

 To read more about the conference, click here for the full article, Local Conference Will Focus on Childhood Trauma: https://www.lcsun-news.com/story/news/2018/10/20/local-conference-focus-childhood-trauma/1700144002/